 “This behavior of teachers preying on students for sexual relationships will not be tolerated.
 SB 7 gives the TEA more tools to pursue and investigate these cases to protect the integrity of the teaching profession and, more importantly, protect the students in all of the schools in Texas.”

-As under the current law against improper relationships with students, it is important to note that SB 7 applies to any employee of a public or private school – not just to teachers.
+It is important to note that SB 7 applies to any employee of a public or private school – not just to teachers.
 SB 7 took effect on September 1, 2017.
 The full text of SB 7 can be found here.

 If you or a loved one is facing a charge of an Improper Relationship between an Educator and Student, it is essential to contact an experienced defense attorney as soon as possible.
 This accusation will impact every aspect of your life, including your career, your family and your reputation.
 Our attorneys have extensive experience handling all aspects of sex allegations, including those involving students and teachers.
 We will handle your case with the sensitivity and discretion it deserves.
 Call today for a confidential and complimentary strategy session.